 - You must mix up your workout with some compound and isolated lifts.

-- Perform more sets for the upper body but always do three sets are more for the lower body.
+- Perform more sets for the upper body, but always three sets are more for the lower body.

 - Eat a gram of protein for every pound of body weight.